NortheasternClimbing/northeasternclimbing.github.io/nrc/faq.md

 Q: Does the club ever climb outside?

 A: As a club, we do not.
-However, some members occasionally take trips on weekends to nearby parks like Lincoln Woods, Farley Ledges, Rumney, Pawtuckaway, and possibly others.
-If you want to get in on some of these outdoor trips, the safest bet is to join the Facebook group and watch for members posting invitations, as space is generally limited.
+However, some members occasionally take trips on weekends to nearby parks like Lincoln Woods, Farley Ledges, Rumney, Pawtuckaway, and others.
+If you want to get in on some of these outdoor trips, the safest bet is to join the [Facebook group](https://www.facebook.com/groups/nurecclimbing/) and [Slack](https://join.slack.com/t/nurecclimbing/shared_invite/enQtMjk1MDgxNzE5MjgzLWZkMjA4YjllYTRhM2U1YjcyNTE2ODBjMmYxOWJlZmIyMjQwMThhN2E5MTY3ZTM0MDQ0MWIyZmNkNWUzNTA5Njk) to watch for members posting invitations, as space is generally limited.

 ---